Cross-Model Comparative Loss for Enhancing Neuronal Utility in Language Understanding: Methodlogy

 \subsection{Comparative Loss}

-Based on Corollary~\ref{corollary:cmp}, with the objective of ordered comparative relation Eq.~(\ref{eq:ee}), we can train an \textit{extremely efficient} model, i.e., we expect not only the full model to be \textit{efficient}, but also its ablated submodels to be \textit{efficient} with respect to their restricted parameter spaces.
+Based on Corollary~\ref{corollary:cmp}, we can train a \textit{hereditarily efficient} model with the objective of ordered comparative relation in Eq.~\eqref{eq:ee}.
 To measure the difference from the desirable order, we can use pairwise hinge loss~\cite{herbrich2000} to evaluate the ranking of the task-specific losses of the full model and its ablated models, like $\sum_{i=0}^{c-1}\sum_{j=i+1}^{c} \max(0, l^{(i)} - l^{(j)})$.
-However, the order of task-specific losses may happen to coincide with the desirable order such that the aforementioned ranking loss may always be zero, so optimizing this ranking loss alone cannot guarantee that the full/ablated models are \textit{empirical risk minimized (ERM)}~\cite{vapnik1991erm} with respect to their parameter spaces.
+However, optimizing this ranking loss alone cannot guarantee that these task-specific losses are minimized, i.e., the full/ablated models may not be \textit{empirical risk minimized (ERM)}~\cite{vapnik1991erm} with respect to their parameter spaces.
 To push these models to be \textit{ERM}, we introduce a special scalar $b$ as the baseline value of the task-specific loss and assume that it is derived from a dummy ablated model $f(x^{(c+1)}; \bm{\theta}^{(c+1)})$.
 The dummy model is set to have the highest degree of ablation, and in principle, its task-specific loss $l^{(c+1)}$ should be the highest.
 However, to push the task-specific losses of the real models $\{f(x^{(i)},\bm{\theta}^{(i)})\}_{i=0}^{c}$ down, we usually set $l^{(c+1)}=b$ to a small value (e.g., 0) and expect all $\{l^{(i)}\}_{i=0}^{c}$ to be reduced by this target.
 In this way, our comparative losses can still be written as a pairwise ranking loss, except that on top of the $c + 2$ task-specific losses,